 Investing in solar energy: What return can you get on your solar investment?

-Getting your solar panel investment up and running requires an outlay of between $12,500 and $20,000 to purchase a 5-kilowatt photovoltaic (PV) system.
-This covers the supply and installation of the four components of a system, which are:
+Getting your solar panel investment up and running requires an outlay of around $18,000 to purchase a 6-kilowatt photovoltaic (PV) system.
+This covers the supply and installation of the three components of a grid-tied solar system, which are:

 To get an idea of the start-up cost of a system for your home, your best option is to use our online calculator to input your specific details for a quotation.